RavenCutie21/Voice-Changer-Settings/README.md

 # Congratulations you should have a working setup with some good optimizations!
 any other stuff you have issues with ask [AI Hub's discord server](https://discord.gg/aihub) but it should be covered in this guide unless its a weird issue.

+# Discord Settings

+I am going to go through all of the Discord Voice & Video settings and tell you what you change for the voice changer to have the least problems.

+Input Mode: Voice Activity, unless you want to Hold your PTT key longer than you are used to

+Input sensitivity uncheck and manually set it to something like -75db or -65db

+Echo Cancellation : Turn this off, when testing in voice & video it causes your voice to cut in and out, and its arguably useless anyways.

+Noise Suppression : Standard or None.
+I prefer None since I do all of my own noise supression anyways.

+Automatic Gain : Personal Preference but Off is what I prefer.

+Audio Subsystem : for the least issues Legacy, otherwise just stick to Standard.
+It doesn't make that much of a difference

 # Opening on Mac